defunkt/resque-lock/README.md

       end
     end

-While other UpdateNetworkGraph jobs will be placed on the queue, the Locked class will check Redis to see if any others are executing with the same arguments before beginning.
-If another is executing the job will be aborted.
+While this job is queued or running, no other UpdateNetworkGraph jobs with the same arguments will be placed on the queue.

 If you want to define the key yourself you can override the `lock` class method in your subclass, e.g.